-What will the sixth form be like?
+What is the sixth form like?

 Waldegrave Sixth Form is a friendly co-educational sixth form of 280 students offering a wide range of A Levels and excellent pastoral care.
 Selected vocational courses, GCSE or equivalent, will also be offered.
-Students will have an outstanding tutorial programme and a wide range of extra curricular activities, trips, visits and work experience that will set our students apart when applying for university.
-Waldegrave Sixth Form students will be separate from the school but they will have the opportunity to take on leadership roles in the wider Waldegrave community that will help prepare them for their next steps.
+Students have an outstanding tutorial programme and a wide range of extra curricular activities, trips, visits and work experience that will set our students apart when applying for university.
+Waldegrave Sixth Form students are separate from the school but they have the opportunity to take on leadership roles in the wider Waldegrave community that will help prepare them for their next steps.

 Why should students study in the sixth form at Waldegrave?

-What will the timetable be like?
+What is the timetable like?